 A grateful heart is an integral part of a healthy mindset.
 As I’ve been asked to speak on mindsets quite a bit lately, (one of my talks is entitled Master Your Mental Code (or Mindset), the subject of thankfulness and a grateful heart have been top-of-mind.
 Negative self-talk, which acts as a mental virus is ever present in our society.
 When writing the book Bad Code: Overcoming Bad Mental Code that Sabotages Your Life, I compared a mental virus to a computer virus that can completely take over and destroy a computer hard drive, just as a mental virus can keep you trapped in negativity.

 So where does a grateful heart fit in the picture of viruses and computer hacking?
 First, a grateful heart puts the focus outward, on someone or something else.
 We live in a me, me, me society with selfies, self-actualization, self-promotion, and more.
-Gaston, in Beauty and the Beast, was so focused on himself and personal gain that he ended up losing everything, including his life.
+Gaston, in Beauty and the Beast, is a perfect metaphor for this.
+He was so focused on himself and personal gain that he ended up losing everything, including his life.

 Albert Einstein, who developed the theory of relativity (1879-1955), once delivered a speech he titled, My Credo.
 In it he anticipated our numbness to gratitude.
 In part he said, I am often worried at the thought that my life is based to such a large extent on the work of my fellow human beings, and I am aware of my great indebtedness to them.